curriculum & Graduation planNING

 Students can choose between taking courses for the major’s General Biology (GENB) track, or specialize in another area of the Biological Sciences.
 For descriptions of each specialization area, see this webpage.

-Creating a Graduation Plan FOR BSCI
+Create a Graduation Plan FOR BSCI

 Terps in the BSCI Major first create a rough draft of their graduation plan with a CMNS Peer Mentor.